Dextros/AzerothCore-AutoDeploy/WSLInstall.md

    wsl --install -d Debian
    ```
 2. A new console window will pop open.
 Follow the prompts to set up your primary Linux username and password.
-3. Bring the entire internal package matrix up to date:
+3. Bring the package manager up to date and install any updates:
    ```bash
    sudo apt update && sudo apt upgrade -y
    ```
-4. Assign a dedicated root system password to unlock internal script tasks:
+4. Assign a dedicated root system password:
    ```bash
    sudo su
    ```